yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2023/index.md

 - `NieR:Automata The End of YoRHa Edition"` now renders correctly.
 - `Bayonetta 3` no longer requires high GPU accuracy to render correctly.
 - `Splatoon 2`’s ink physics work correctly on AMD GPUs while using high GPU accuracy.
+- Particles in `The Legend of Zelda: Breath of the Wild` have been fixed, resulting in 40% higher performance with accurate rendering at normal GPU accuracy.
+- Tree flickering in `The Legend of Zelda: Breath of the Wild` has been fixed on all GPU accuracy options.
 - And much more.

 No option needs to be enabled to take advantage of all of this, just switch GPU accuracy to normal if you haven’t already.